-Château de Grandson in Vaud on Lac de Neuchâtel is the second largest castle in Switzerland and its historical importance is forever engraved in the psyche of the Swiss.
+Château de Grandson in Vaud on Lac de Neuchâtel is the second largest castle in Switzerland — visit to learn of its historical importance that is forever engraved in the psyche of the Swiss.

-Switzerland’s second largest castle – Château de Grandson on Lake Neuchatel – is a fun day-trip destination for visitors of all ages including families with children.
+Switzerland’s second-largest castle – Château de Grandson on Lake Neuchatel – is a fun day-trip destination for visitors of all ages including families with children.
 The old castle played a major role in Swiss history.
-It now houses a local history museum that is open year round allowing visitors to see some historic displays while roaming large parts of the castle including the cellars and sentries’ walk high up on the outer walls.
-The automobile museum in the cellars has an impressive collection of vintage cars dating back to the nineteenth and early twentieth centuries.
+It now houses a local history museum that is open year-round allowing visitors to see some historic displays while roaming large parts of the castle including the cellars and sentries’ walk high up on the outer walls.
+(The former automobile museum in the cellars has unfortunately closed.)

 The Role of Château de Grandson in the History of Switzerland